Dear former HBW Alive subscribers,

 Josep del Hoyo, co-founder of Lynx Edicions and Senior Editor of Handbook of Birds of the World, sent words of welcome as HBW Alive finds a new home.
 Read Josep’s welcome here.

 Please write us with any questions or concerns.
-Like most nonprofits, we have a small staff, with only one person doing customer support for 8000 customers.
-We ask for your patience as we try to get back to you Monday through Friday, 8 – 4 pm.
-Meanwhile, please check the Subscription FAQs, Terms of Sale, and the About page for answers to common questions.
+Like most nonprofits, we have a small staff, with only one person doing customer support during business hours.
+We ask for your patience as we try to get back to you Monday through Friday, 8 – 4 pm EST. Meanwhile, please check the Subscription FAQs, Terms of Sale, and the About pages for answers to common questions.

-Subscription and access questions can be directed to our contact form.
+Subscription and access questions are best directed to our contact form.